glennklockwood/limelead/content/pages/data-intensive/analysis/ai-requirements.md

 precision.
 This implies around 16 bytes (128 bits) per parameter with 8&times; that for other quantities like optimizer states and gradients.
 This paper also enumerates what contributes to this 8&times; and breaks this down using Adam as an example.
-In brief, the 16 bytes per parameter is composed of
+In brief, the 16 bytes (128 bits) per parameter is composed of the following:

-- a 16-bit weight
+- 16-bit (2-byte) weight
-- a 16-bit gradient
+- 16-bit (2-byte) gradient
-- a 32-bit copy of the weight for the optimizer reduction
+- 32-bit (4-byte) copy of the weight for the optimizer reduction
-- a 32-bit momentum (one part of the optimizer state)
+- 32-bit (4-byte) momentum (one part of the optimizer state)
-- a 32-bit variance (the other part of the optimizer state)
+- 32-bit (4-byte) variance (the other part of the optimizer state)

+The [Frontier trillion-parameter training paper][frontier paper] (2023) states that each model parameter requires 24 bytes (192 bits).
+However their breakdown only adds up to 14 bytes per parameter:

+- 16-bit (2-byte) weight
+- 32-bit (4-byte) gradient
+- 32-bit (4-byte) copy of the weight
+- 32-bit (4-byte) momentum (the optimizer state)

 Mixed precision is used to minimize numerical instabilities (things like floating point underflow and overflow) that can result from performing